Wednesday, December 22, 2010

 This release includes important bug fixes and adds the following significant feature changes:

-• Gentext: Many updates and additions to translation/locales thanks to Red Hat, the Fedora Project, and other contributors.
+- Gentext: Many updates and additions to translation/locales thanks to Red Hat, the Fedora Project, and other contributors.

-• Common: Faster localization support, as language files are loaded on demand.
+- Common: Faster localization support, as language files are loaded on demand.

-• FO: Support for SVG content in imagedata added.
+- FO: Support for SVG content in

-• EPUB: A number of improvements to NCX, cover and image selection, and XHTML 1.1 element choices
+' and a stock CSS file is now provided. - EPUB: A number of improvements to NCX, cover and image selection, and XHTML 1.1 element choices

 Saturday, August 21, 2010